Hash Functions¶

 Avalanche effect: A small change in input produces a drastically different output.

 One-way: It is computationally infeasible to reverse-engineer the original data from its hash.
+Given a hash output, there is no practical method to determine what input data produced it.

 Collision resistance: It is extremely difficult to find two different inputs that produce the same hash.